KEICALL

 The quiz sits right above this text and takes about a minute:

-The logic is simple rules, not a black box: stay length decides rental versus plan, group size and phone compatibility decide Pocket Wi-Fi versus eSIM, and "mostly at one address" points to Home Wi-Fi.
-All prices here were last verified in July 2026; we update this page whenever pricing changes.
+The logic is simple rules, not a black box: stay length decides daily rental versus a monthly plan, needing a Japanese phone number points to a uSIM, group size and phone compatibility decide Pocket Wi-Fi versus eSIM, and "mostly at one address" points to Home Wi-Fi.
+All prices here were last verified in August 2026; we update this page whenever pricing changes.

-- Answer 4–5 questions: stay length, traveler type (tourist, working holiday, student, resident), where you need internet, group size, eSIM compatibility.
+• Answer 4–5 questions: stay length, traveler type (tourist, working holiday, student, resident), whether you need a Japanese phone number, where you need internet, group size, eSIM compatibility.

-- Your answers are matched to one of five options: unlimited Pocket Wi-Fi, travel eSIM, Working Holiday plan, Student plan, or Home Wi-Fi.
+• Your answers are matched to one of five options: unlimited Pocket Wi-Fi, travel eSIM, the Unlimited Wi-Fi Plan, a carrier uSIM, or Home Wi-Fi.

 When we recommend unlimited Pocket Wi-Fi